Trader Joe's: Private label

+Ajinomoto is the manufacturer for some of the brand's private-label fried rice products.

+Notable products

+Trader Joe's maintains a "Product Hall of Fame" to recognize private label items that have achieved sustained commercial success and cultural significance.
+While the company has held annual Customer Choice Awards since 2009, the Hall of Fame was established in 2023 to honor products that consistently topped the rankings, thereby removing them from future eligibility to allow newer products to compete.

+Notable inductees include the Mandarin Orange Chicken, a long-standing staple of the brand's frozen offerings, and Speculoos Cookie Butter, which gained media attention for its viral popularity and consumer demand.
+The Chili & Lime Flavored Rolled Corn Tortilla Chips, frequently compared to the brand Takis, were inducted after winning the "Overall" favorite category for multiple consecutive years.
+Additionally, seasonal items like Spiced Cider have been noted for their longevity, with the brand maintaining dedicated orchards for its production for over two decades.

 Product availability and discontinued products

 Trader Joe's discontinues individual products more often than larger grocery chains.
-A product may be discontinued because of a variety of reasons: it may be a seasonal product; the cost of producing the item may have increased, thereby also increasing its cost; or the item was not selling strongly enough.
+A product may be discontinued because of a variety of reasons: it may be a seasonal product; the cost of producing the item may have increased, thereby also increasing its price for consumers; or the item was not selling strongly enough.
 New items are introduced every week, so Trader Joe's may remove current items to make room for new products on its shelves.
-In recent years, loyal Trader Joe's customers have gained a new obsession with the holiday products.
-Stores have a hard time keeping their shelves stocked with holiday products during these seasons.
 Stores often have a "new items" case with 10 to 15 products (that can also be found in the rest of the store), indicating an intentional high turnover of products.

 Product selection and prices may also differ from state to state.
-For freshly-prepared items (e.g., deli, bakery, dairy and juice), Trader Joe's tries to source products as close to the stores as possible, which may result in variations with recipes and prices.
+For freshly prepared items (e.g., deli, bakery, dairy and juice), Trader Joe's tries to source products as close to the stores as possible, which may result in variations with recipes and prices.
 State laws, taxes, deposit requirements, and distribution costs can also influence how products are priced in each location.

 In February 2008, Trader Joe's announced that it would phase out single-ingredient products from China by April 2008, because of unspecified customer concerns.